hjellinek/ctk-core/docs/RunningTests_CLI.md

 ```

-## Alternate ways to run

-There are three major ways to run the CTK - two from the command line, or from inside your maven setup.
-(If you're running from an IDE, you'lll probably want to drive the CTK through Maven, as discussed in other documents.)

-The two command line techniques are to:
-- directly run the executable java jar (as will be mostly discussed here)
-- use a wrapper script (which will directly drive the java jar; we supply a starting point for a bash script, in `ctk`)

-## Run and Results

-The simplest way to run is to simply execute all tests from the launch dir, passing in the address of your
-target server; if you're on bash,  you can do this using the `ctk` script (start with `ctk -h` for usage),
-or in any case you can just invoke `java`:

-- `ctk ...`
-- `java -Dctk.tgt.urlRoot=http://myserver:8000/v0.5.1 -jar ctk-cli-0.5.1-SNAPSHOT.jar `

-Advanced tip: if you want to attach a debugger to the command-line CTK, use:

-    java -Xdebug -Xrunjdwp:server=y,transport=dt_socket,address=8000,suspend=n \
-         -jar ctk-cli-0.5.1-SNAPSHOT.jar

-When the tests are done, the reports will be in the `target/` dir.
-There are normal ant-junit reports in txt and HTML, and HTML versions in `target/report/html`

 ## Altering the run

 The CTK primary control is via properties such as the ones you've been setting (`ctk.tgt.urlRoot` etc).
 You can see and set these in the `application.properties` file.
 Properties can also be set in your environment.

-NOTE: in a 'bash' environment, you need to replace the '.' in variable names with underscore '_' when you set the
-variables in the environment; so, do something like:
+NOTE: in a 'bash' environment, you need to replace the '.' in variable names with underscore '_' when you set the variables in the environment; so, do something like:

 `export ctk_tgt_urlRoot='http://localhost:8000/v0.5.1/'`

+at a command line or in your .bashrc or as appropriate for your system.

 Generally, properties can be:
 - set in the environment, or